-NOTE: I will be considering applications for doctoral work beginning the 2014 academic year.
+NOTE: I will NOT be considering applications for doctoral students beginning the 2018-2019 academic year.

 My research is based at UW’s Friday Harbor Laboratories on San Juan Island, where I study how organisms perform within the physical constraints of their environment.
 I am particularly interested in sessile organisms on rocky shores, where competition for space is often severe and thermal, osmotic, and hydrodynamic conditions can be extreme.
 I study both plants and animals at many levels of biological organization, from the mechanics of biological materials, to the persistence of populations, to the characterization of the physical environment and how it influences biological processes.
 My research draws upon the fields of biomechanics, ecology, and oceanography and typically employs a combination of field, laboratory and modeling techniques.
 This work involves numbers, equations, and an understanding of underlying physical principles; we use math and physics every day!

 Students in my lab are members of the graduate program in the Department of Biology at the University of Washington.
 While my research activities are based at the Friday Harbor Laboratories on San Juan Island, I am on the Seattle campus often and maintain a small lab there.
 I encourage students to take full advantage of the fabulous resources these two campuses have to offer.
 There is no set formula for splitting time between campuses; I expect each student to develop a schedule that fits his/her needs.
 I expect students to be strong, independent thinkers who enjoy developing their own research projects.